is-bio/is-bio/docs/GitHub_App.md

     ```
 - `git commit` and `git push`.
 - Click on the link to the first post, and you should see the pdf and the two images appear correctly.

+#### The image was modified, but it did not refresh on the page.

+- You can check the file modification time and size under `/srv/markdown-resume-blog/public/images`.
+If there is no problem, it is the image cache problem.
+- Clear your browser's cache.
+- If you use a CDN service such as CloudFlare, you also need to manually clear the CDN cache.

 Enjoy blogging with *Markdown* and *Git*!